-Check the brake fluid level in the front brake master cylinder and in the brake fluid reservoir before each use of the ATV.
+Check front brake fluid master cylinder fliud level before each use of the ATV.
 The front brake master cylinder is located on the right handlebar.

-The brake fluid reservoir is near the right passanger foot rest.
-The front brake fluid level can be seen through an indicator window on the side of the master cylinder.
-When fluid level is lower than the 1 "lower" mark, refill with the same type of brake fluid.
+The brake fluid reservoir is near the right passenger footrest.
+The front brake fluid level can be viewed through an indicator window on the side of the master cylinder.
+When fluid level is lower than the 1 "lower" mark, refill with the same type of brake fluid as necessary.